Stavros-Stathopoulos/Spotify-History-Recorder-app/README.md

 # Spotify History Recorder app
  Its an app that creates a CSV file with the songs you listen in a single spotify session.
 It requires internet connection and online Spotify streaming.
-Its been tested and working perfectly with Spotify Premnium
+Its been tested and working perfectly with Spotify Premium

 Requires: